rehierl/metalsmith-doctoc/readme-api.md

 This also applies to PluginsApi.createNodesFromHeadings().

 Each heading entry must have a level property (e.g. headings[i].level=2 in case of a &lt;h2&gt; heading tag).
-All other properties will remain untouched.
+All other properties will remain as they are.

 Each node.heading property will be set to an entry of the given array (i.e. node.heading = headings[i]).